10 Must-Try Galician Dishes You’ll Fall in Love With

 5. Squid: all shapes and sizes!

-Crispy squid rings (calamares or luras in Galician) and baby squid (chipirones) are cooked in a light batter and eaten with a sprinkle of lemon juice.
-Hot or cold, they are one of the most delicious snacks.
+Crispy squid rings—known as calamares or luras in Galician—and tender baby squid (chipirones) are lightly coated in batter and fried to golden perfection.
+A squeeze of fresh lemon juice is all they need.
+Whether served hot or enjoyed cold, they make for one of the tastiest and most popular Galician snacks.

 6. Queixo de Tetilla